 Subway leads fast food companies in number of outlets in the United States.

-So Subway markets itself based on “fresh” branding, meaning it is the “healthiest” option in the fast food market.
-If you do your research, Subway’s healthy food claims fall apart and you’re still alienating health food enthusiast.
+So Subway markets itself based on “fresh” branding, meaning it is the “healthiest” option in the fast-food market.
+If you do your research, Subway’s healthy food claims fall apart and you’re still alienating health food enthusiasts.
 There IS a demand for healthy food, people are just being tricked into "eating fresh."

 So people are switching to the cheaper option for meat.
 There is plenty of misleading information saying chicken is the healthier option when choosing between red meat and poultry, but chicken’s dominance is being driven by the ingenuity of its processing that has driven prices down.